onecommons/unfurl/README.md

 ## More Features

+* Specifications, instance status, and change history authored and recorded in a simple YAML vocabulary.
+* Or use [TOSCA's](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) (Topology and Orchestration Specification for Cloud Applications) YAML vocabulary for more carefully typed specification.
 * Editor friendly config files:
   - Comments, order, and whitespace are preserved.
-  - Syntactic macros provide generic facility for re-use and avoiding verbose, boiler-plate
+  - Syntactic macros for YAML provide generic facility for re-use and avoiding verbose, boiler-plate
+* Path-based query DSL to express dynamic relationships between resources and configurations
+* Ansible-compatible Jinja2 templates

 ## Concepts

-* Topology templates specify how resources should be configured using the TOSCA standard.
+* Topology templates specify how resources should be configured using the [TOSCA standard](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca).
 Templates live in their own git repos.
 * Resource manifests describe the current state of resources and maintain a history of changes applied to those resources.
 Each manifest lives in its own git repo, which corresponds to the lifespan of the resources represented in the manifest.
 * Configurators apply changes to resources using the spec.
 Configurators are themselves first-class resources, so client-side installations can be hermetically bootstrapped too.